gallantlab/realtimefmri/docs/overview.rst

 _`Data collection` (``collect.py``)
 -----------------------------------

-``collect.py`` sits on the shared folder and continuously checks for new images coming off of the scanner.
-When an image appears, it is sent over a ``zmq`` messaging socket to the preprocessing script.
+The first step is to load in the images as they are collected come off the scanner.
+This script monitors a shared folder containing the images and loads them as they appear.
+It then sends over a ``zmq`` messaging socket to the preprocessing script.

 _`Preprocessing` (``preprocess.py``)
 ------------------------------------